-Cylinders are sleeved for a number of reasons, the primary reason being to repair any damage that has been done to the cylinders or prevent any damage from occurring in the first place.
+Cylinder Sleeves are sleeved for several reasons.
+The primary reason is to repair any damage done to the cylinders or prevent any damage from occurring in the first place.

 Why Use Cylinder Sleeves?

 Damaged and worn-out engine blocks are often repaired by installing dry cylinder sleeves.
 When a cylinder has excessive damage, taper wear is cracked.